GoToLoop/react-deep-equal-update/README.md

 }
 ```

-> NOTE: `@updateWhenNotDeepEqual` asumes that your components have properties and **no state**
+> **Note: The `updateWhenNotDeepEqual` decorator asumes that your components have properties
-the implementation of `shouldComponentUpdate` ignores the component's state.
+and NO STATE the implementation of `shouldComponentUpdate` ignores the component's state.**